Rikemannen/todo-list/README.md

 # CLI ToDo List

 ## Introduction
 A neat little todo list for your cli, made with python!
+You can add, list, remove and clear your tasks!

+I mainly made this to learn about git and github!

 ## Installation